matomo-org/developer-documentation/docs/generated/master/Piwik/IP.md

 #### Description

-This could be the proxy client&#039;s IP address.
+This could be the proxy client's IP address.

 #### Signature